veraPDF/veraPDF.github.io/validation/pdfa-part1/index.md

 ### PDF Validation Technical Working Group notes

 Even if a Button form field has only one state, it is still required to have an appearance subdictionary with a single key as its default (and only) state.

 * Object type: `PDAnnot`
 * Test condition: `AP == null || ( AP == "N" && ( ((Subtype != "Widget" || FT != "Btn") && N_type == "Stream")
 			|| (Subtype == "Widget" && FT == "Btn" && N_type == "Dict") ) )`
 * Specification: ISO 19005-1:2005/Corr.2:2011
 * Levels: A, B
 * Additional references:
   * ISO19005-1/Cor.2:2011, 6.5.3
   * PDF 1.4 Reference, 8.4.4

-## Rule 6.6.1-1
+## Rule <a name="6.6.1-1"></a>$

 ### Requirement